-On the other hand, the US State Department announced that it had ordered the evacuation of U.S. diplomats stationed at its Consulate in Basra, Iraq due to recent attacks by Iranian-backed militias.
+The US State Department also announced that it had ordered the evacuation of U.S. diplomats stationed at its Consulate in Basra, Iraq due to recent attacks by Iranian-backed militias.

 “Threats to our personnel and facilities in Iraq from the Government of Iran, the Islamic Revolutionary Guard Corps Quds Force, and from militias facilitated by and under the control and direction of the Quds Force leader Qasem Soleimani have increased over the past several weeks,” Pompeo said Friday afternoon.

 “I have advised the Government of Iran that the United States will hold Iran directly responsible for any harm to Americans or to our diplomatic facilities in Iraq or elsewhere and whether perpetrated by Iranian forces directly or by associated proxy militias,” he added.